JUYAA-Media/juyaa-co/index.md

 ## Why not make JUYAA Media a co-operative?

-### JUYAA Media will operate as a federated co‑operative, uniting the Creator Collective and founding partner organizations under a shared democratic structure.
+JUYAA Media will operate as a federated co‑operative, uniting the Creator Collective and founding partner organizations under a shared democratic structure.
 Founding partners will hold a defined minority stake to recognize their role in launching the enterprise.
 In the long term, JUYAA Media’s roadmap includes exploring mechanisms, such as a parallel share‑issuing entity allowing for broader public investment while safeguarding co‑operative control.

-### How does this work with Non-JUYAA Productions?

-The goal of JUYAA Media is to develop models for sustainable production.
-The Collective and all agreements will be available to any regional productions that wish to be a signatory, regardless of affiliation with JUYAA Media or not.

-The collective agreements would only apply to classes of production that offer some form of profit-participation or long-term royalties